bjorion/trainingtool/README.md

 * You can log in using a pre-defined user (see below) if the flag `app.users.inMemory` is true
 * You can also log in by giving your username and password if the flag `app.users.ldap` is true

-## How to login with pre-defined users
+## How to log in with pre-defined users

 * MEMBER: john.doe/john
 * MANAGER: manager/manager